Curated Collection

 North Minneapolis

 Heal sits in a striking red-brick former bank building at 42nd Street and Lyndale Avenue in North Minneapolis, and the space feels every bit as intentional as its name.
 Owner Sierra Carter, a music executive and trained herbalist, opened the cafe as a community pop-up during the 2020 uprisings before turning it into a permanent fixture in 2021.
 The name is an acronym: herbs, eats, all love.
-The menu draws on African diasporic flavors and Carter's Southern family roots.
-Tinga cabbage tacos, banana chia seed pudding, a Mississippi Bae Bowl with pan-fried catfish cakes (yes, truly plant-based), and fresh-pressed juices round out a menu that changes with what's in season and what's healing.
+The menu is described by the team as 90% vegan, 10% halal -- the cafe evolved from its fully plant-based roots to better serve the community's nutritional needs while keeping the plant-forward foundation intact.
+Tinga cabbage tacos, banana chia seed pudding, a Mississippi Bae Bowl with pan-fried catfish cakes (plant-based), and fresh-pressed juices round out a menu that changes with the season.
 Organic locally roasted coffee and custom-blended teas make Heal a strong morning anchor too.
 Beyond the food, the space functions as a healing center.
 An in-house apothecary stocks over 130 herbs for purchase.
 Books on self-help and wellness line the shelves.
 Goods from local Black makers fill the shop floor.
-A floor-to-ceiling tropical rainforest mural bathes the dining room in green, and plants drip from the ceiling — the effect is immersive and genuinely calming.
+A floor-to-ceiling tropical rainforest mural bathes the dining room in green, and plants drip from the ceiling -- the effect is immersive and genuinely calming.
 Black-owned and women-owned, Heal is one of the most distinctive and community-rooted plant-based spaces in the Twin Cities.
+Q: Is Heal in North Minneapolis vegan?
+A: Heal is primarily plant-based -- the team describes the menu as 90% vegan, 10% halal.
+Most items are fully plant-based.
+Heal is a Black-owned, women-owned cafe and healing center at 4171 N Lyndale Ave.
+Q: What should I order at Heal Minneapolis?
+A: The Mississippi Bae Bowl is the most distinctive plate -- plant-based catfish cakes with Southern roots.
+The tinga cabbage tacos are bold and satisfying.
+Fresh-pressed juices are made to order and are the heart of the menu.
+Q: What are Heal Minneapolis hours?
+A: Monday through Thursday 8am to 4pm, Friday 12pm to midnight, Saturday 12pm to 9pm.
+Closed Sunday.
+Located at 4171 N Lyndale Ave in North Minneapolis.

 100% Vegan